Safe and reliable PVC medical devices

 For over 60 years, PVC medical devices have allowed patients and healthcare professionals to access an ever-widening range of medical applications for screening, diagnosis, treatment and care, with optimal technical performance, safety and comfort in use.
 Vinyl (another word for PVC) offers excellent durability, chemical resistance, low maintenance costs and affordability, which have made the plastic material a top choice when it comes to flooring, wall covering and other key elements of hygienic healthcare facilities.

-Thanks to these features, the polymer currently accounts for about 40% of all plastics-based medical devices used in hospitals.
+Thanks to these features, the polymer is the single most used polymer for plastics-based medical devices used in hospitals.
 As one of the most versatile materials available, vinyl is also used extensively in the healthcare sector for cables for telecommunications, pipes for drinking water and sewage, energy-saving windows and a range of other products.

 DEHP-free plasticisers available for medical applications